medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

 -e podsecuritypolicy_enabled=true \
 -e kube_apiserver_enable_admission_plugins=AlwaysPullImages \

+NOTE: If you see a failuer with the message `target uses selinux but python bindings (libselinux-python) aren't installed.`, then install the `selinux` python page on the computer running Ansible.
+The command should be something like `python2 -m pip install selinux`.
+I also run the command for `python3`.

 * Setup `kubectl` so that is can connect to the new cluster. **THIS OVERWRITES YOUR KUBECTL CONFIG FILE!**